biofrontiers2017eeg/eegtk/README.md

 # Neuro-ID
+* Is EEG test-retest data consistent enough to identify an individual?
+* Do mTBI and concussive events change the effectiveness of the  ability of an algorithm to identify an individual due to brainwave changes?

 ## Scope

-Is EEG test-retest data consistent enough to identify an individual?
-Do mTBI and concussive events change the effectiveness of the algorithm due to brainwave changes?
+Pattern Recognition and Classification in Time Series Data

 ## Abstract
 Raw brainwave data taken from an electroencephalogram (EEG) system has been shown to be unique for each individual.
 Developing a machine learning algorithm to